Revenue & conversational intelligence

-Conversational Intelligence came about as a way to address this.
+Conversational intelligence software came about as a way to address this issue.
 It was like the quarterback rushing back to the bench after going 0 for 3 to review the plays on the tablet and talk with the offensive coordinator.

 - Multi-threading into accounts

 - Keywords mentioned throughout the cycle

 Then there are tools in the Unified Communication as a Service (UCaaS) space, these tools focus more on traditional dialing in a call center space or at the Sales Development Representative level.
 These companies providing a suite of information have components of their products that play in the conversational intelligence category but are building products that help with things like:

 - Barging, shadowing, or taking over a call in progress

 When Sales Leaders look at ways to impact revenue, the behavior of the sales rep is one of the things that is instantly focused on.

 Trying to “copy and paste” the number 1 rep on the team by using their metrics like talk time, and question rate as benchmarks to drive the team towards.

 I have personally recognized the success this has.
 Having now deployed conversational intelligence tools at three different organizations I can 100% say that these tools moved the needle for me.